swiftlang/swift-evolution/proposals/NNNN-extension-macros.md

   ///   - node: The custom attribute describing the attached macro.
   ///   - declaration: The declaration the macro attribute is attached to.
   ///   - type: The type to provide extensions of.
+  ///   - protocols: The list of protocols to add conformances to.
+These will
+  ///     always be protocols that `type` does not already state a conformance
+  ///     to.
   ///   - context: The context in which to perform the macro expansion.
   ///
   /// - Returns: the set of extensions declarations introduced by the macro,